Bruins win 3-2 in SO, spoil Ruff’s debut as Devils coach

 Rask denied shootout attempts by Nikita Gusev and Jesper Boqvist.
 Jack Hughes did not get a shot off.

+“I was glad to see him get a win,” Cassidy said.
+“We don’t score a lot for him in the shootout, so good for (Marchand) to come through.
+But I thought he looked in midseason form so to speak, did not look like he was fighting it or not tracking it.”

-Rask stopped shootout-type breakaways by Kyle Palmieri and Hughes in OT.
+Rask, who left the Bruins during the playoffs last season after his daughter became ill, stopped shootout-type breakaways by Kyle Palmieri and Hughes in OT.

 The Devils rallied twice in the third period to tie the game on goals by Wood and Smith in his NHL debut.